Stationery

-Stationery refers to commercially manufactured writing materials, including cut paper, envelopes, writing implements, continuous form paper, and other office supplies.
-Stationery includes materials to be written on by hand (e.g., letter paper) or by equipment such as computer printers.
+Stationery refers to writing materials, including cut paper, envelopes, continuous form paper, and other office supplies.
+Stationery usually specifies materials to be written on by hand (e.g., letter paper) or by equipment such as computer printers.

 History of stationery

 Originally, the term 'stationery' referred to all products sold by a stationer, whose name indicated that his book shop was on a fixed spot.
 This was usually somewhere near a university, and permanent, while medieval trading was mainly carried on by itinerant peddlers (including chapmen, who sold books) and others (such as farmers and craftsmen) at markets and fairs.
 It was a unique term used between the 13th and 15th centuries in the manuscript culture.
 Stationers' shops were places where books were bound, copied, and published.
-These shops often loaned books to nearby university students for a fee.
+These shops often rented books to nearby university students.
 The books were loaned out in sections, allowing students to study or copy them, and the only way to get the next part of the book was to return the previous section.

 In some cases, stationers' shops became the preferred choice for scholars to find books, instead of university libraries due to stationers' shops' wider collection of books.
 The Stationers' Company formerly held a monopoly over the publishing industry in England and was responsible for copyright regulations.